andrewmahoneyf/algorand-ledger/README.md

 Some of the addresses generated with algokey:
 OPH5MFQSAEDCJDSG7ZROACLHFDLQEDW4DFB75BJ5342EPX24APOID6Q2LQ
 3YTLLBUEODAAVQSAZ7MTADKKXUWOUJCBLCOFI2UIHA6OEX4E23TO5O4RWI

-Requirements
+## Requirements
-NodeJS
+* NodeJS
+* Git
-Run ‘npm install’ in the directory where the scripts are located
+* Run ‘npm install’ in the directory where the scripts are located

 ## Usage